Iloilo City: Religion

+The archdiocese, one of the country's oldest and largest, began as a parish in 1587, covering the provinces of Iloilo, Guimaras, Antique in Western Visayas, and Negros Occidental in Negros Island.
+Nuestra Señora de la Candelaria holds the distinction of being the first Marian image in the Philippines to be canonically crowned in person by a pope and saint—Pope St. John Paul II—in 1981.
+This recognition further solidified Iloilo, particularly Jaro, as the center of Candelaria devotion in the Philippines, drawing pilgrims and devotees from across the nation each February 2.

 It became a diocese in 1865 under Pope Pius IX, with jurisdiction over suffragan bishops in Mindoro, Palawan, Zamboanga, Iloilo Province, Negros Oriental, Guimaras, San Jose de Buenavista, Capiz, Bacolod, San Carlos, and Kabankalan.

 Elevated to a metropolitan archdiocese by Pope Pius XII, it later ceded territory to form the dioceses of Zamboanga (1910), Bacolod (1932), Mindoro (1936), Capiz (1951), and the Territorial Prelature of San Jose de Antique (1962), though the latter remains partially under its purview.

+The Jaro Metropolitan Cathedral or the National Shrine of Our Lady of Candles, is the seat of Roman Catholicism in Western Visayas, Romblon, and Negros Occidental.
+Visited by pilgrims and devotees, it is the "Center of Candelaria Devotion in the Philippines".

 The Cathedral of Our Lady of Peace and Good Voyage in La Paz serves as the episcopal seat of the Diocese of Iloilo for the Iglesia Filipina Independiente (Aglipayan Church).
-Protestantism, introduced by Americans after the 1898 Treaty of Paris, grew due to Iloilo’s economic prominence in the early 1900s and the religious freedom upheld by the American colonial government.
+Protestantism, introduced by Americans after the 1898 Treaty of Paris, grew due to Iloilo's economic prominence in the early 1900s and the religious freedom upheld by the American colonial government.
 Presbyterians established the Iloilo Mission Hospital in 1901, the first American and Protestant hospital in the Philippines.

-Baptists founded the Jaro Evangelical Church in 1900 (the country's oldest Baptist church and first Protestant church outside Manila), Central Philippine University in 1905 (the first Baptist and second American university in the country and in Asia), and the Convention of Philippine Baptist Churches.
+Protestant Baptists founded the Jaro Evangelical Church in 1900 (the country's oldest Baptist church and first Protestant church outside Manila), Central Philippine University in 1905 (the first Baptist and second American university in the country and in Asia), and the Convention of Philippine Baptist Churches.
 Seventh-day Adventists, arriving later outside the early Protestant comity agreement, established the Jaro Adventist Center, the first organized Adventist church outside Manila.